ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 Install [GCC](/install-guides/gcc/) on your machine.
 Dependent on the architecture of your machine, you will need to install either the native compiler or cross-compiler.

 ## Overview
+In the previous section, you were able to boot a guest virtual machine as the Realm.
+In this section, you will learn how to run an application within that Realm.
+The application inherits the confidential protection of the guest virtual machine.

-To run an application inside a Realm, you will package it as the "init" process for the guest linux kernel.
+A convenient way to run an application inside a Realm within the context of this example, is to package the application as the "init" process for the guest linux kernel.

 Linux kernels contain a gzipped cpio format archive.
 When the kernel boots up, this archive is extracted into the root filesystem.
 The kernel then checks whether the root filesystem contains a file named "init" and tries to run it.
 At this point the kernel is done booting, and the "init" application executes the system the rest of the way.